 An introduction to MolluDab

-The most common approach GPs currently take when treating molluscum contagiosum is to do nothing, as the condition often disappears within 12-18 months of its own accord.
+The most common approach GPs currently take when treating Molluscum contagiosum is to do nothing, as the condition often disappears within 12-18 months of its own accord.
 However, the condition can take longer to resolve and those affected are often highly embarrassed or self-conscious about their condition.
-Historically, a number of unsuccessful approaches (owing to the pain and scarring) were used to treat molluscum contagiosum.
-With the introduction of MolluDab to the UK, a new, highly effective treatment is now available.
-MolluDab has been successfully used in Germany for several years and is the main product paediatricians most often recommend to treat molluscum contagiosum.
-As mentioned, it is now available in the UK, on prescription from your GP or over the counter to order from your pharmacists (PIP-code 379-5333).
-MolluDab is a new topical treatment which helps to kill the virus which causes molluscum contagiosum and removes the bumps far more quickly than leaving the condition to resolve of its own accord.
+Historically, a number of unsuccessful approaches (owing to the pain and scarring) were used to treat Molluscum contagiosum.
+With the introduction of MolluDab in England, Wales and Northern Ireland, a highly effective treatment is now available.
+MolluDab has been successfully used in Germany for several years and is the main product paediatricians most often recommend to treat Molluscum contagiosum.
+As mentioned, it is now available on prescription in England, Wales and Northern Ireland from your GP, or over the counter to order from your pharmacists (PIP-code 379-5333).
+MolluDab is a topical treatment which helps to kill the virus which causes Molluscum contagiosum and removes the bumps far more quickly than leaving the condition to resolve of its own accord.
 Furthermore, it does not cause the pain or scarring associated with certain physical removal techniques.

-MolluDab contains 5% potassium hydroxide and this is dotted on the molluscum contagiosum bumps twice daily by parents or the patients themselves.
+MolluDab contains 5% potassium hydroxide and this is dotted on the Molluscum contagiosum bumps twice daily by parents or the patients themselves.
 It breaks down the skin cells which encase the virus, to enable the immune system to recognise the virus and respond to it.
-After around 4-6 days treatment, the immune system mounts an ‘inflammatory reaction’ to molluscum contagiosum.
-Once this inflammatory response has cleared the virus, the skin can begin healing and the molluscum contagiosum lesions disappear after 1- 5 weeks.
-Although available on prescription or via your pharmacists, MolluDab has only recently become available in the UK and your doctor or chemist may not yet be fully aware of it, so downloading and taking the following information leaflet to them may help.
-Click here to download the information leaflet.
+After around 4-6 days treatment, the immune system mounts an ‘inflammatory reaction’ to Molluscum contagiosum.
+Once this inflammatory response has cleared the virus, the skin can begin healing and the Molluscum contagiosum lesions disappear after 1- 5 weeks.

 The video below demonstrates how to apply MolluDab.
 In addition, the following instructions are a concise guide on how to use MolluDab.
 For a full version, a patient leaflet is also available.
 Click here to download the patient information leaflet.